 Cherilyn earned a B.F.A. from Brigham Young University, was a recipient of the prestigious Mary Martin Scholarship from Northwood University, with a certification in the Business of Theatre, was nominated for Best Actress of the Year for her leading role in a musical as Mary in Stephen Sondheim’s Southwest premiere and remake of Merrily We Roll Along.
 Critics wrote: “Sondheim’s Broadway failure triumphs at Stage West….Cherilyn Bacon is phenomenal, as Mary, able to convey greater emotional depth and experience while appearing to get progressively younger throughout the show.
 She makes an astonishing transformation from the drunken, bitter critic of the opening scenes to the gifted girl of the closing.” —Dallas Times Herald

-Cherilyn has performed under the direction of several Broadway musical directors and choreographers including the incomparable Peter Howard (Chicago), NYC Light Opera’s Jack Lee, Tom O’Horgan (Hair), and choreographer Grover Dale (Jesus Christ Superstar).
+Cherilyn has performed under the direction of several Broadway’s bests, including the incomparable MD’s Peter Howard and Jack Lee, director Tom O’Horgan (Hair), and choreographer Grover Dale (Jesus Christ Superstar).

 She has performed on stage with Metropolitan opera singer Sherrill Milnes, and Broadway-Hollywood stars Joel Grey, Alexis Smith, Ron Perlman, Kelly Bishop, Randy Graff, John LaMotta and more.